Adamskoullos/Vue-JS-Guide/markDown-files/6-vue-crud.md

 2. Add click event to delete icon

-3. Add method to methods to remove the task from the data base and also emit the delete event up to the parent to update the tasks view:
+3. Add method to methods to remove the task from the data base and also emit the delete event up to the parent to update the home view:
     - Remove task from database by making a delete request to the json server:

 ![Screenshot from 2021-03-01 01-32-06](https://user-images.githubusercontent.com/73107656/109441722-f48e1000-7a2d-11eb-8c26-27ad6ddd1a04.png)